Trump to CIA: 'I am with you 1,000%'

 Many of Trump's lines were met by applause, though the CIA's senior leadership did not clap at any of the politically tinged remarks.

-The Democratic National Committee issued a statement shortly after Trump's visit ripping the new president.
+The ranking Democrat on the House Intelligence Committee issued a statement shortly after Trump's visit ripping the new president.

-"After he finished ranting about crowd sizes on the National Mall, I hope President Trump sat down for an interview with the CIA to help with their investigation into his team's possible collusion with the Kremlin to win the election," said DNC Senior Adviser Zac Petkanas.
-"Next, he can sit down with the FBI who have sought warrants to monitor his team for the same reason."
+"While standing in front of the stars representing CIA personnel who lost their lives in the service of their country -- hallowed ground -- Trump gave little more than a perfunctory acknowledgment of their service and sacrifice," Rep. Adam Schiff said, adding that Trump "meandered through a variety of other topics unrelated to intelligence."

+"He will need to do more than use the agency memorial as a backdrop if he wants to earn the respect of the men and women who provide the best intelligence in the world," Schiff added.

-At the CIA, Trump blamed the "dishonest" media for the perceived rift with the Intelligence Community.
+At the CIA, Trump blamed the "dishonest" media for the perceived rift with the intelligence community.

 "CIA's relationship with the president has been essential to our nation's strength and security," acting director Meroe Park said prior to introducing Trump and Vice President Mike Pence.